ircv3/ircv3-specifications/extensions/metadata.md

     METADATA <Target> CLEAR

-This subcommand removes all metadata from the target, equivalently to using `METADATA SET` on all currently-set keys with an empty value.
+This subcommand removes all metadata from the target, equivalently to using `METADATA SET` on all currently-set keys with no value.

 If the user cannot clear keys on the given target, the server responds with `FAIL METADATA KEY_NO_PERMISSION` with an asterisk (`*`) in the `<Key>` field and fails the request.